0xluckycoder/task-manager/README.md

       - [ ] - /taskItems/:id                 - DELETE  - Delete task item record
   - [ ] - Make sure to authorize endpoints with current logged in user
   - [ ] - Draw markdown diagram to explain the authentication flow
+  - [ ] - Learn to organize typescript project (see how other projects / libraries are architectured)

+  - [x] - Fix Vulnerability - check explicitly for access token expired error when refreshing the accessToken with refreshToken
+  - [ ] - Fix Vulnerability - older expired access tokens canont be used to get new tokens
+    - Read token based auth guide

 - [/] - Authentication
   - [/] - Cognito user pool